almamamia/se_project_aroundtheus/README.md

 - [Link to the project on Github](https://github.com/almamamia/se_project_aroundtheus)
 - [Deployed page link] (https://almamamia.github.io/se_project_aroundtheus/)

-Thank you for positive feedback and thoroguh notes on the code!
-Appreciate tons!
-Hopefully I didn't miss anything but please let me know if I did!
-Thank you!!
+Thank you again for the notes!
+Webiste is looking much better with proper transitinos in!